secretary-DFs/DF-Documents/althing_2013/motions_musings.md

 * Venturer Committee Liaison
 * Workers' Beer

-Nominations so far received and accepted are:
+Nominations received and accepted at the time of print are:

 * Anna Rathbone for International Opportunities
 * Ryan Hilson for Lay Member (which?)